funcompbio/practical5/practical5.md

 error: relprime.py <x> <y>
 ```

-4. When the script is properly called from the command line with the two
+4. When the program is properly called from the command line with the two
 arguments corresponding to the two positive integer values to evaluate,
-then the script should call the previously defined `main(x, y)` function,
+then the program should call the previously defined `main(x, y)` function,
 take its result and print it in the terminal screen.